-Adhesion-dependent signal transduction, mechanotransduction, microenvironment, ECM, integrin, cadherin, actin, cytoskeleton, focal adhesions, matrix remodeling, cell cycle, proliferation, cyclin-dependent kinases, mouse modeling, cardiovascular biology.
+Adhesion-dependent signal transduction, mechanotransduction, mechanochemical signaling, microenvironment, ECM, integrin, cadherin, actin, cytoskeleton, focal adhesions, matrix remodeling, cell cycle, proliferation, cyclin-dependent kinases, mouse modeling, cardiovascular biology.

 Description of research:

-We are interested in understanding how physiological and pathological changes in the extracellular matrix (ECM) affect tissue stiffness, the actin cytoskeleton, the composition of adhesion receptor signaling complexes, intracellular forces, and cell proliferation.
-Our goal is to combine mechanistic analysis in culture with functional testing in mouse models.
-We are interested in normal control mechanisms and how these are subverted in disease.
+We are cell and molecular biologists interested in understanding how physiological and pathological changes in the extracellular matrix (ECM) affect tissue stiffness, the actin cytoskeleton, the composition of adhesion receptor signaling complexes, intracellular forces, and proliferation.
+Our goal is to combine mechanistic analysis in cell culture, bioinformatics, and functional testing in mouse models of vascular aging, injury, and atherosclerosis.

 We are currently working in the following general areas.